shreyu258/pyhton_lab_assistant/README.md

 ![System Architecture](systemArchitecture.png)

 ## Usage
-- Clone the git repository : `git clone https://git.cs.bham.ac.uk/projects-2022-23/vxd213.git`
+- Clone the git repository : 'https://github.com/shreyu258/pyhton_lab_assistant.git'
 - Open any IDE and then open the cloned folder.
 - Install the requirements : `pip install -r requirements.txt`
 - Set the OpenAI API key in the config.py file